crowsonkb/style-transfer-pytorch/README.md

 # style-transfer-pytorch

-An implementation of neural style transfer ([A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)) in PyTorch, supporting CPUs and CUDA GPUs.
+An implementation of neural style transfer ([A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)) in PyTorch, supporting CPUs and Nvidia GPUs.
 It performs automatic multi-scale (coarse-to-fine) stylization for good quality output at high resolutions.

 ## Installation